Employment Law in the Public Sector

 Employment law developments, tailored for public sector employers.

-Employment Law in Ireland’s Public Sector is an annual event run by Legal Island and the award-winning Employment Team at Byrne Wallace Shields LLP.
+Employment Law in Ireland’s Public Sector is an annual event delivered by Legal Island and the award-winning Employment Team at Byrne Wallace Shields LLP.

-On 8th May, we will focus on the key areas of development over the last 12 to 18 months that are of particular importance to public sector employers.
+On 7 May, this year’s event will focus on the key employment law developments from the past 12–18 months that are most relevant to public sector employers.

 • Gain an understanding of the most recent and significant employment-related developments relevant to the public sector.